hibernatedguy/django-fcm-android-ios/docs/index.rst

-Django gcm android ios's documentation!
+Django fcm android ios's documentation!
 =======================================

 django-fcm-android-ios is a simple Django app to send a message using Google Cloud Messaging HTTP connection server protocol.